attachmentgenie/nomad-events-sink/README.md

 ## Sink Providers

 - Currently only **HTTP** Provider is implemented.
-There's a full [working example](./examples/README.md) of ingesting events to the HTTP server provided by Vector and dumping them to Loki.
+There's a full [working example](./examples/README.md) of ingesting events and dumping them to Loki.

 ## Contribution